 Practically.
-I still hadn’t encountered a proper meal since our wheels had touched down in Dublin nearly sixteen hours ago.
+I still hadn’t encountered a proper meal since our wheels touched down on our little adventure Dublin nearly sixteen hours ago.
 And no, I did not count whatever it was on a stick I’d had at the glorified Gathering of the Clans as a proper meal.
-Hell, it barely qualified as food.
 For all I knew, I had eaten a barbecued rat.
+It barely qualified as food.
 Time to rectify that.
-I dumped the unused toiletry items in the rubbish bins of the water closet – great, less than a day and I’m already thinking in their lingo – and headed back to the upper level to the station’s main eatery, a joint called Madigan’s.
+I dumped the remains of my toiletry items in the rubbish bins of the water closet – great, less than a day and I’m already ruminating in their lingo – and headed back to the upper level to the station’s main eatery, a joint called Madigan’s.

 A perky young waitress with blonde hair tinted with pink and purple streaks escorted me into the main dining room.
-Pleasant enough space, part of the old station, whitewashed brick, brass hanging lamps, dark stained oak booths.
+Pleasant enough space, probably part of the old station with whitewashed brick, brass hanging lamps and dark stained oak booths.
 I slid into one as she handed me a menu.
 “Will you be fancying tea or coffee, love?”

 I looked up and read her nametag.
 Saoirse.
 This was not going to end well.
 “Anything stronger, uh…?”

 She caught me stalling for time and sighed as she handed me a second menu.
-“Aye, bar’s open as well.
+“Aye, the bar’s open as well.
 Nothing mixed, only beer and whiskey.
 And it’s pronounced ‘Sur-sha.’
 Rhymes with inertia.”